RohanPhadnis/ColeridgeNLP/README.md

 <hr>

 <strong>Abstract: </strong><p>Uses Tensorflow and Keras to train text classification and text generation on poetry.
-Dataset is by English poet Samuel Tailor Coleridge.
+Dataset is by English poet <a href="https://en.wikipedia.org/wiki/Samuel_Taylor_Coleridge">Samuel Taylor Coleridge</a<.
 Text classifier identifies ket poetic symbolism used in the text.
 Text generator tries to emulate the writing style.</p>

 <hr>